 Why Select Dental Implants Over More Traditional Types Of Restorations?

 What Type Of Anesthesia Is Used?

 The majority of dental implants and bone graft can be performed in the office under local anesthesia.
 We offer the full range of anesthetic options from Nitrous Oxide, to IV sedation, to General Anesthesia.
-Dr. Funderburk performs in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
+Dr. Funderburk & Dr. Mitchell perform in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
 We work with some of the grand valleys most talented anesthesiologists, when indicated, for added patient comfort and safety.